steviss/keycloak-theme-mui/README.md

 `yarn storybook`

 The makers of `Keycloakify` imagined that a suitable enviroment for development would be Storybook.
-I've updated all the dependencies to latest version and in order to develop a theme, without waiting on the `build-theme` cycle you can run `yarn storybook` (in the `neofusion-keycloak-theme` folder).
+I've updated all the dependencies to latest version and in order to develop a theme, without waiting on the `build-theme` cycle you can run `yarn storybook` (in the `keycloak-mui-theme` folder).

 Storybook will run on `6006` port.